 "In 2011 I completed my DPhil in bio-nanotechnology, using DNA structures as a tool to help study and understand protein motors that occur in living cells.
-Currently I am a post-doctoral fellow in Professor William Shih's lab at Harvard Medical School, based in the Dana-Farber Cancer Institute and the department of Biological Chemistry and Molecular Pharmacology.
-I am also linked to the Wyss Institute for Biologically Inspired Engineering working on using techniques from nanotechnology to study biological problems.
-I was awarded the Lindemann Trust Fellowship in 2011/12 to support my post-doctoral work at Harvard.
-I had a wonderful time during my studies in Oxford and it was great to catch up with Professor White and the other scholars at the Fairfax Oxford Australia lunch each year."
+I then moved to a post-doctoral fellowship in Professor William Shih's lab at Harvard Medical School, based in the Dana-Farber Cancer Institute and the Department of Biological Chemistry and Molecular Pharmacology where I worked on using techniques from nanotechnology to study biological problems.
+I was awarded the Lindemann Trust Fellowship in 2011/12 to support this post-doctoral work.
+In 2016 I returned to the University of Sydney as a Lecturer to start my own research lab in DNA nanotechnology in the Schools of Physics and Chemistry and the new Australian Institute of Nanoscale Science and Technology (AINST).
+I am currently supported by the Professor Harry Messel Research Fellowship (2016-2019) and following that by a Lectureship in Physics and Chemistry.